-Massive growth in network traffic is urgently driving the need for bandwidth upgrades from 100 gigabit Ethernet (GE) to 400GE in the data centre.
-Large hyperscale data centres have more than 50,000 optical fibers in them.
-With a transceiver at each end of the fiber, these data centres house upwards of 100,000 transceivers.
-Keeping the cost of optical transceivers low is a high priority for data centre operators.
+Massive growth in network traffic is urgently driving the need for bandwidth upgrades from 100 gigabit Ethernet (GE) to 400GE in the data center.
+Large hyperscale data centers have more than 50,000 optical fibers in them.
+With a transceiver at each end of the fiber, these data centers house upwards of 100,000 transceivers.
+Keeping the cost of optical transceivers low is a high priority for data center operators.
 To be competitive, transceiver manufacturers must find ways to drive down production costs.

 Like most new technologies, the price of next-generation optical transceivers tends to drop sharply after introduction to the market, and development costs amortise as volume ramps.
 Next-generation transceiver technology, such as 400GE, will reach mature pricing within a year of introduction.
 At maturity, the cost of transceivers is directly proportional to the complexity of the design and the number of optical components.
 Test time contributes significantly to the overall transceiver cost.
 More efficient testing of the broad range of transceiver data rates accelerates innovation and lowers cost.
 Here are five tips that can help you significantly reduce test time and subsequently the cost of next-generation transceivers.

 In the research and development (R-D) phase, starting with powerful design simulation software is the first step to ensure test efficiency and lower test cost.
 Today's design and simulation software enable transceiver designers to optimise their designs, ensure performance and robustness, and avoid costly additional board design cycles.
 They can identify the most sensitive design components early on and decide how to set specifications to improve manufacturing yield.
 Once optimised, designers can test design performance using post-processing data analysis functionality without rerunning simulations.